smbensi/kokoro/README.md

 ### Training Details

-**Compute:** Kokoro was trained on A100 80GB vRAM instances rented from [Vast.ai](https://cloud.vast.ai/?ref_id=79907) (referral link).
-Vast was chosen over other compute providers due to its competitive on-demand hourly rates.
-The average hourly cost for the A100 80GB vRAM instances used for training was below $1/hr per GPU, which was around half the quoted rates from other providers at the time.
+**Compute:** Kokoro v0.19 was trained on A100 80GB vRAM instances for approximately 500 total GPU hours.
+The average cost for each GPU hour was around $0.80, so the total cost was around $400.

 **Data:** Kokoro was trained exclusively on **permissive/non-copyrighted audio data** and IPA phoneme labels.
 Examples of permissive/non-copyrighted audio include:
 - Public domain audio